zacwillmington/open_house/notes.md

     TODO

-        1 - validates email and phone
-            - validates for phone number length and syntax
-            - validates for email length and syntax

-        2 - Errors and flash messages
+        1 - Add number of bedrooms and bathrooms, parking ect to apt model 2 - Errors and flash messages
             - user.attending_appointment(apartment)? if attending true then show green box of some sort.
             - if appointments_happening_soon then show green border around apartment with happening soon displayed.
             - if past_appointments then show red around appointment

         3 - styling
         4 - Tidy up routes.
 Remove some
         5 - refactor